-With most traditional holiday activities canceled or severely curtailed this year, it looks like we parents are responsible for making our own holiday magic.
-Of course I want the season to be special for my kids in 2020.
-I just don’t want to buy ten pounds of faux snow and create a scavenger hunt with clues to find a basket of thoughtfully purchased and attractively arranged holiday goodies that my children will seek while the elf on the shelf looks on mischievously from his latest hiding place.
+Of course I always want the holiday season to be special for my kids.
+I just don’t want to buy ten pounds of faux snow and create a scavenger hunt with clues to find a basket of thoughtfully purchased and attractively arranged holiday goodies that my children will seek while the Elf on the Shelf looks on mischievously from his latest hiding place.
 I just can’t even.

 But you know what I can do?
 Prepare food with the kids.
-We already have fifteen pounds of flour to use up from my stress-shopping, and since we all have to eat anyway (At least three times a day!
-Every single day!), this is definitely the two birds with one stone approach.
+Since we all have to eat anyway (at least three times a day! every single day!), this is definitely the two birds with one stone approach.
 Check out these easy and festive recipes to get that holiday magic started.
 We can do this.

 (Mess in the kitchen too much to handle right now?
 We get it!
-Try one of these 10 New Portland Treat Shops instead.)
+Crack eggs in someone else’s kitchen instead.)

-I don’t know about you, but our family has eaten our weight in cheese quesadillas in 2020, many times over.
+I don’t know about you, but our family has eaten our weight in cheese quesadillas, many times over.
 Check out this recipe for making those quesadillas extra special without much extra effort.
 If your kids won’t touch guacamole, buy green (spinach, shhh!) tortillas instead.

-These holiday light cupcakes use an embellished cake mix recipe, so it will be really simple for even brand new bakers to throw together, very little measuring required.
-For another easy and delicious cupcake recipe that doesn’t use mix, we like Hershey’s “Perfectly Chocolate” Chocolate Cake, which uses pantry and fridge staples.
+These holiday light cupcakes use an embellished cake mix recipe, so it’s really simple for even brand new bakers to throw together, very little measuring required.
+For an easy and delicious cupcake recipe from scratch, we like Hershey’s “Perfectly Chocolate” Chocolate Cake, which uses pantry and fridge staples.

 You probably have everything you need to make these Santa pancakes right now.
 Sub any red fruit you have on hand for the hat, and feel free to go nuts with the whipped cream if your kids think bananas are “too slimy.”
 Only mine?
 Okay, then.